mdavis-xyz/mdavis.xyz/pages/voting/content.md

 Voters are typically not allowed to inspect and verify the software and devices used to log and count their votes.
 Instead they must blindly trust all the people in the supply chain, and each electoral official.
 Even if inspection was allowed, it is scientifically impossible to *confirm* that any non-trivial electronic device has not been infected with malware.
-This means that the integrity of any digital election is not trustworthy, so digital elections are worse at satisfying the second objective than paper.
+This means that the integrity of any digital election is not trustworthy.
+There is not much point in holding an election unless the people trust the outcome, and believe in the process.

 <a  href="https://xkcd.com/2030/" class="center imageWrap" target="_blank" >
    <img src="images/xkcd-blockchain.png" alt="xkcd comic about voting security" height="1211" width="1204"  class="roundAndShadow xkcd" id="xkcd-blockchain"/>